sinricpro/help-docs/pages/tutorials/switch/micropython/how-to-turn-on-and-off-a-relay-using-micropython.md

 layout: post
 ---

-In this section we’ll walk through setting up MicroPython in ESP32 and create a Sinric Pro **Switch** for **ESP32** and then control it via Alexa, Google Home or SmartThings.
+In this guide, we'll walk you through the steps of setting up MicroPython on your ESP32, creating a Sinric Pro Switch and ultimately controlling it with smart home platforms like Alexa, Google Home, and SmartThings

 ### Prerequisites :